ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 And here we have our complete patch set.
 I usually review the patches once again to make sure that I like the diffs.
-It’s also a good moment to re-test your work, just in case you messed up during all the rebases.
+It's also a good moment to re-test your work, just in case you messed up during all the rebases.
 Another thing that I can recommend testing is _bisectability_.
 Make sure that each of your commits at least compiles and passes unit-tests.

-Now it’s time to do something about these awful commit messages.
+Now it's time to do something about these awful commit messages.

 ### Writing good commit messages

-I use `git rebase -i` again to change commit messages (yes, it’s an amazing multitool).
+I use `git rebase -i` again to change commit messages (yes, it's an amazing multitool).
 This time the `reword` command is used in rebase worklist:

 ```